-Once done, the grain elevator was of equal strength when compared with some of even the toughest bomb shelters ever built.
-Even though its purpose was completely different from that of a bomb shelter, the elevators that lifted the monstrous weight of the grain were actually explosion-proof.
-The final summary was that the terminal cost $2.5 million in total.
+Once built, the grain elevator was of equal strength to some of the toughest bomb shelters ever built.
+Even though its purpose was completely different from that of a shelter, the elevators that lifted the monstrous weight of the grain were explosion-proof.

-It was merely a matter of time before the ownership was transferred in 1944, making the Port Authority of New York and New Jersey the new official owners.
-It was pretty successful at the beginning but once the St. Lawrence Seaway opened in 1959, it was more than obvious that trouble was soon to follow.
+Ownership of the grain elevator was transferred to the Port Authority of New York and New Jersey in 1944.
+It was successful at the beginning, but once the St. Lawrence Seaway opened in 1959, it was more than obvious that trouble was soon to follow.

-After 21 years of struggling financially, it was finally decided that Red Hook Grain Terminal was to be decommissioned in 1965.
-Later, in 1987, the conveyor and the loading pier were demolished.
+After 21 years of struggling financially, it was decided in 1965 that the Red Hook Grain Terminal would be decommissioned.
+In 1987, the conveyor and the loading pier were demolished.

 As time went on, the terminal became neglected and forgotten, until David Bowie filmed the music video for his song, “Valentine’s Day” at the location.
 Lorde later used the site as the setting for the video for her single, “Team.”